Check your blindspot

 If the answer is yes I do “hold court” keep going with the assignment.
 (If you are more of a listener send this to the people in your circle who take up a lot of space and ask them to do this!)

-Step four: Ask permission to speak.
+Step 4: Ask permission to speak.
 I know that may sound weird to you.
 Why should you ask permission.
 It will feel awkward.
 And just trust me on this.
-Say something like “Would you like to hear my idea’s, advice, or thoughts on that topic?”.
+Say something like “Would you like to hear my ideas, advice, or thoughts on that topic?”.
 People don’t always want to hear what you have to say.
 Asking permission is acknowledging that.
 It also is practicing humility.

-Step five: As you are learning how to change this part of yourself ask someone you trust to hold you accountable.
+Step 5: As you are learning how to change this part of yourself ask someone you trust to hold you accountable.
 To call it to your attention.

-Step six: Practice your listening skills.
+Step 6: Practice your listening skills.
 Learn what opened ended questions are.
 Learn to listen emphatically.
 Learn active listening.
 Gain some skill on the flip side.

-Step seven: My favorite.
-Use a timer.
+Step 7: (My favorite) Use a timer.
 Give everyone the same amount of time to speak and the same amount of time to listen.
 I generally do one to three minutes of talking time— in rounds (meaning you speak more than once)— depending on size of group and what the situation is.
 This is life-changing whether at the dinner table, a board meeting or a retreat.
 Democratization of time.
 If you only do two steps, do step one and step seven.
 This simple step is changing a power-over paradigm.
 You can do it!

 Giving voice to those who are voiceless is game changing for all of us.